zhiwenh/delib/README.md

 # DeLib

-Simple Ethereum framework w/ CLI that allows smart contract interaction and creating private blockchains
+Ethereum library and a CLI that allows smart contract interaction

 DeLib's features include: